 Reaction of lead nitrate aqueous solution with potassium iodide solution:

-Reactions of Li, Na, and K with air and of Li, Na, K, Rb, and Cs with water:
+Reactions of Li, Na, and K with air and of Li, Na, K, Rb, and Cs with water (if this video does not load for you, you can also watch it here):

 For each chemical reaction, write a few sentences in your class notebook describing the reaction: How do you know that a reaction occurred?
 What are similarities and differences among the reactions you observed?
 How do temperature and other variables affect the reactions?